wurstbrot/security-pins/README.md

 * Further pins might include Logos with unknown licenses

 In case you have identified license violations, please open an issue and we will solve it.

+# Donations
+You want to support the project but you are not a designer?
+You can donate money so that we can buy pins/stickers for conferences at https://owasp.org/donate?reponame=www-project-security-pins&title=OWASP+Security+Pins